 Ph.D.
 University of Toronto

-Comparative histories of racial science, anti-racism in science, postcolonial studies of science, histories of modernisation and international development, history of social science, history of nutritional science, Latin American history
+Global histories of race science, anti-racism in science, postcolonial studies of science, indigeneity and science, history of international development, history of the human sciences, history of food and nutrition, Latin American history

 Sebastián Gil-Riaño, “Relocating Anti-Racist Science: the 1950 UNESCO Statement on Race and Economic Development in the Global South.”
 The British Journal for the History of Science, 2018, 1–23. doi:10.1017/S0007087418000286.